Custom Tool Slots

 This documentation is for a in-development feature, and may be incomplete/inaccurate.
 Please proceed with caution.

-It is possible to define the stock tool slots if desired.
+It is possible to migrate the stock tool slots definition to the custom tool slot config if desired.
 This might be useful for a few reasons:

 Of course this functionality can be used to completely replace the Carvera tool rack with a higher slot count one.